jgerhart/Secronom-Zombies/secronom/README.txt

 https://discourse.cataclysmdda.org - CDDA official forums

-  *This README.txt is my changelog, so what is done will be recorded and released depending on accumulated progress.
+  *This README.txt act as my changelog.

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

 --> V1.9 - Focuses on improving the secronom lab by adding NPCs and expanding the facility.
-Also some reworks to experimental mutation branch. <--
+Also some reworks to experimental mutation branch and rebalancing the existing monsters. <--

 #  TILESET REWORKS (if possible)